-A player controls a circular zone if they own one or more warcasters, warlocks, or warrior units within it, and no opponent contests it.
-For a warrior unit to control a zone, all models in the unit still in play must be within the same zone and in formation.
+A player controls a circular zone if they own one or more warcasters, warlocks, infernal masters, or units within it, and no opponent contests it.
+For a unit to control a zone, all models in the unit still in play must be within the same zone and in formation.

-A player controls a rectangular zone if they own one or more warcasters, warlocks, warjacks, warbeasts, monstrosities, or battle engines within it, and no opponent contests it.
-Inert warjacks, wild warbeasts, and out-of-formation warbeast pack models cannot control zones.
-Only one model in a warbeast pack must be in within the zone to control it.
+A player controls a rectangular zone if they own one or more warcasters, warlocks, warjacks, infernal masters, warbeasts, horrors, monstrosities, or battle engines within it, and no opponent contests it.
+Inert warjacks and wild warbeasts cannot control zones.

-For a warcaster/warlock model that is a member of a warcaster/warlock unit to control a zone, all models in the unit still in play must be in formation.
-The other members of the unit do not have to be within the same zone the warcaster/warlock model is controlling.
+For a warcaster/warlock/infernal master model that is a member of a warcaster/warlock/infernal master unit to control a zone, all models in the unit still in play must be in formation.
+The other members of the unit do not have to be within the same zone the warcaster/warlock/infernal master model is controlling.